Four Dimensions of Greta: Production

-Filming locations

 The film was shot on location in London, England and Berlin, Germany.

-Music

-The music was composed and conducted by Harry South.

-Release

-Critical response
+Critical reception

+Monthly Film Bulletin said "Tepid and tedious sexploitation picture unredeemed either by its intermittently tongue-in-cheek approach or by its much-publicised use of three-dimensional effects.
+The latter are in fact confined to four black-and-white flashback sequences featuring some innocuous nudity, much pointless and exaggerated in-depth staging, and an incessant trick of getting characters to hold objects at arm's length in front of the camera lens."

 The Spinning Image wrote, "thrusting a banana at the camera is evidently not as erotic as director Pete Walker might have hoped."